 Some wills set up “testamentary trusts”—that is, trusts that come into being only after the person’s death.
 A trust gives someone (the trustee) authority to manage assets for someone else (the beneficiary).

 You’re most likely to run into this kind of trust if the will-maker set it up for his or her children.
 There may be a separate trust for each child or a family trust for all of them.
 A clause that creates a “family pot trust” might look like this:

 “Any property inherited by my children Brooklyn L. Garcia and Richard M. Garcia under this will shall be held in a trust for them.
 Imelda R. Hernandez shall serve as trustee of the trust.
 If Imelda R. Hernandez is unable or unwilling to serve as trustee, Leslie H. Zimmerman shall serve as trustee.”

 You’ll also find the details about how the trust is to work.
 For example, you’ll find terms about what trust money can be spent for and when the trust will end.

 UTMA Custodianships for Children

 Some parents and grandparents, instead of setting up trusts for children, appoint a “custodian” to manage any property they inherit.
-This is made possible by a law called the Uniform Transfers to Minors Act (UTMA), which is in force in every state except South Carolina and Vermont.
+This is made possible by a law called the Uniform Transfers to Minors Act (UTMA), which is in force in every state except South Carolina.
 A clause appointing a UTMA custodian will look like this: